Optimize Azure Data Lake Storage Gen2 for performance

 Structure your data set

-When data is stored in Data Lake Storage Gen2, the file size, number of files, and folder structure have an impact on performance.
+When data is stored in a Data Lake Storage Gen2 enabled storage account, the file size, number of files, and folder structure have an impact on performance.
 The following section describes best practices in these areas.

-Typically, analytics engines such as HDInsight and Azure Data Lake Analytics have a per-file overhead.
+Typically, analytics engines such as HDInsight have a per-file overhead that involve tasks such as listing, checking access, and performing various metadata operations.
 If you store your data as many small files, this can negatively affect performance.
 In general, organize your data into larger sized files for better performance (256MB to 100GB in size).
 Some engines and applications might have trouble efficiently processing files that are greater than 100GB in size.

 Organizing time series data in folders